Terry Deary: Views on education

 Deary is an outspoken critic of schools, which he believes serve no function above keeping children off the street.

-Deary has commented: "I've no interest in schools.
+Deary commented in 2003: "I've no interest in schools.
 They have no relevance in the 21st century.
 They were a Victorian idea to get kids off the street.
 Who decided that putting 30 kids with only their age in common in a classroom with one teacher was the best way of educating?
 At my school there were 52 kids in the class and all I learned was how to pass the 11-plus.
 Testing is the death of education.
 Kids should leave school at 11 and go to work.
 Not down the mines or up chimneys, mind, but working with computers or something relevant.
 Everything I learned after 11 was a waste of time.
 Trigonometry, Boyle's law: it's never been of any use to me.
 They should have been teaching me the life skills I was going to need, such as building relationships, parenting and managing money.
 I didn't have a clue about any of these things at 18.
 Schools need to change."
-Deary has also called to "ban Horrible Histories from schools", because "classrooms take all the fun out of his stories".
+Deary also called to "ban Horrible Histories from schools" in 2012, because "classrooms take all the fun out of his stories".

 In 2013, Deary spoke out against public libraries, saying that they "have been around too long", are "no longer relevant" and have "had their day," and derided the Public Lending Right remuneration to authors for library loans.
-He argued: "we've got this idea that we've got an entitlement to read books for free, at the expense of authors, publishers and council tax payers...
+He argued: "We've got this idea that we've got an entitlement to read books for free, at the expense of authors, publishers and council tax payers...
 We don't expect to go to a food library to be fed.
 The car industry would collapse if we went to car libraries for free use of Porsches...
 If I sold the book I'd get 30p per book.
 I get six grand, [when] I should be getting £180,000."